 - Recent Development: China’s Juhua capacity expansion to 200,000 tons; Weifang Yaxing project 45,000 tons

-Vinylidene Chloride Market Trends
+Vinylidene Chloride Market Latest Trends

 Vinylidene Chloride Market Trends reflect precise figures: sustainable PVDC alternatives have surged by 35%, and multi-layer PVDC coatings have seen a 25% rise in adoption for enhanced durability.
 Water-based PVDC coatings have increased by 20%, reducing solvent-emissions footprint.
 Over 50% of food-manufacturing enterprises now mandate high-barrier films, and blister packaging in pharmaceuticals using PVDC has grown 30%.